i-e-b/LilyGo_Tsim_A7670X/README.md

 * The blue LEDs are under control of the CN3065 charge controller.
 They are `CHRG` and `STDBY`.

 The *Table of Contents* in the SIMCOM datasheet starts page 20.

+The MAX3232 chip mini-break-out boards introduce a *lot* of noise when you use both sides.
+Use one chip per pair of data lines.
+(Currently running 3: Serial0, SerialEwc, and CTS/Active flag)

 ## SIM setup